glideroggan/dream/readme.md

 # BUGS
 - card-details buttons are wrongly styled in dark mode and light mode
-- card-details is missing dark mode
+- ✔️card-details is missing dark mode
-- why is only the minus button on error-widget triggering resize? pressing the col buttons do nothing, until we do something with the rows buttons
+- ✔️why is only the minus button on error-widget triggering resize? pressing the col buttons do nothing, until we do something with the rows buttons
 - ✔️cancel button on loan modal on sign step is not hover styled
 - ✔️cancel button on the signing workflow is not good in dark mode
-- would be nice if forms and forms with several steps could remember their data in the inputs especially when the user is navigating back and forth
-- the transaction signing is not so nice, the style of it should improve The message could be clearer and better formatted
-- need toast error when failing to start a workflow
-- when there is only one choice from the search inputs, enter key should select it
 - ✔️favorite checkbox doesn't work on add payment contact
 - need to update net worth after account and transaction changes
 - all the amounts, should be positive, and instead the type of the transaction should be the one that decides if it is showing as a negative value or not